obnoxiousmods/async_twitter_api_client/README.md

-uses httpx asyncclient instead of Client so it supports anyio, trio, curio, asyncio natively supports proxies, http(s)+socks5 reply & quote support uploading images
+uses httpx asyncclient instead of Client so it supports anyio, trio, curio, asyncio natively supports proxies, http(s)+socks5 reply & quote support uploading images save_cookies takes toFile arg instead of always making a file and rets a dict

 Original search.py uses asyncio.gather(), i switched to use anyio.create_task_group() with a results list that the tasks append to, might not be a 1:1 behaviour
 ```